 The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

-The security of personal data is one of the key founding principles of the Law.
-In light of that, the Law obliges the controller to take adequate technical, organizational, and personnel measures to ensure that the personal data processing is carried out in accordance with the Law, while the controller should pay attention to the nature, scope, circumstances, the purpose of processing, the risk assessment for the rights and freedoms of natural persons.
+Ensuring the security of personal data stands as a fundamental pillar of the Law.
+Consequently, the Law mandates the controller to implement appropriate technical, organizational, and personnel measures to ensure that the processing of personal data aligns with legal standards.
+Moreover, the controller should consider factors such as the nature, scope, context, and purpose of processing, along with conducting a risk assessment concerning the rights and freedoms of individuals.

 If needed, the controller has to be able to demonstrate to have acted in compliance with this legal requirement.